lee-dohm/big-book-of-atom/1-introduction/2-conventions.md

 # Conventions

 This book uses a couple of typographic conventions for code and for keyboard shortcuts.
-Keyboard shortcuts (also called "accelerators" on some platforms) are referred to as "key bindings" by Atom.
+Keyboard shortcuts (also called "accelerators" on some platforms) are called "key bindings" by Atom.
 So that is how this book will refer to them as well.

 ## Code